 Eligible parents may borrow up to the cost of attendance minus any other aid received by the student.

-The interest rate for Direct PLUS Loans is a fixed rate of 7.9%.
+The interest rate for Direct PLUS Loans for the 2015-16 Academic Year is 6.84%.
 Interest is charged during all periods, beginning on the date of the loan’s first disbursement.

 For instructions on how to apply for a Parent PLUS loan, please click here.